Greenbank, Queensland: Geography

-Once divided between the Shire of Beaudesert and Logan City, the Queensland Government's amalgamation of local government resulted in Greenbank becoming entirely within Logan City, since 15 March 2008.
+It is located 30 km south of central Brisbane.
+It was once divided between the Shire of Beaudesert and Logan City, but the Queensland Government's amalgamation of local government areas resulted in Greenbank becoming entirely within Logan City, since 15 March 2008.

 The suburb is surrounded by farmland and includes the forested Greenbank Military Range (27.7068°S 152.9884°E), which is on the Commonwealth Heritage List.
 A strip of parkland and a watercourse originally named The Platypus Pools and Bracken Way is a natural habitat for a number of species of flora and fauna including platypus, the rare black cockatoo, kookaburra, the blue wren, kingfisher, honeyeaters, owls, kangaroos, wallabies, koalas, possums, bearded dragons, legless lizards and water monitors up to 2.5 metres in length.
 Many more species have been sighted living in this natural habitat.
 The watercourse and natural forest are fed by torrential rains and natural springs dotted throughout the Spring Mountain area, continuing through to Greenbank, Browns Plains and finishing at Karrawatha National Park.
 Snakes, mostly consisting of python, whip snakes and red-bellied black snakes, and to a much lesser degree brown snakes.
 Bird-eating spiders, huntsman spiders, redback spiders and the orb-weaver spider also share the watercourse and forest area.

 The parkland stretches along on either side of the watercourse and a variety of walking tracks of different fitness levels are used by residents for casual strolls, nature lovers and athletic enthusiasts, horse and bike riding.
 The tracks extend out into estates of Greenbank; such as Blue Grass, New Beith, Lyons and Teviot Downs Estates which cover more forested areas, while Spring Mountain Estate contains the natural forest areas and watercourse.
 The walking track connects with neighbouring Boronia Heights.

 History

 Greenbank is situated in the Yugarabul traditional Aboriginal country of the Brisbane and surrounding regions.
 Towards the south of Greenbank is the Bundjalung traditional Aboriginal country.

 The early name of the district was Teviot but derives its present name Greenbank from the name of a cattle property belonging to William Slack.

 Greenbank was first settled by Europeans in the 1840s.
 In the 1880s the main industries were dairying, farming and timber cutting.
 Cobb & Co had a changing station for their coaches at a hotel on the corner of Teviot Road and Pub Lane; from there, they would travel to Beaudesert via the Old Paradise Road between Acacia Ridge and Jimboomba.
 When the coach service ceased in 1924, the hotel licence lapsed.

 Greenbank Provisional School was built by volunteer labour and opened on 23 January 1893 with 12 pupils under teacher Mary Mulroney who received an annual salary of £50.
 It became Greenbank State School on 1 January 1909.
 It closed between 1943 and 1950 due to low student numbers.

+The railway went through Greenbank in 1930.

+The post office was opened in the 1950s.